Jesus – Who Was this man?

 And Jesus was going about in all Galilee, teaching in their synagogues, and proclaiming the gospel of the kingdom, and healing every kind of disease and every kind of sickness among the people. {24} And the news about Him went out into all Syria; and they brought to Him all who were ill, taken with various diseases and pains, demoniacs, epileptics, paralytics; and He healed them.
 (Matthew 4:23-24)

 The apostle Peter was sent by God to preach the Gospel to the gentiles for the first time when he went to the home of Cornelius the Roman centurion who lived in Caesarea.
-In his opening remarks, Peter reminds the people assembled about what was already common knowledge to them about Jesus ministry.
+In his opening remarks, Peter reminds the people assembled about what was already common knowledge to them about Jesus ministry as a worker of miracles to which Peter claimed to be an eyewitness.

 And opening his mouth, Peter said: “…you yourselves know the thing which took place throughout all Judea, starting from Galilee, after the baptism which John proclaimed. {38} “You know of Jesus of Nazareth, how God anointed Him with the Holy Spirit and with power, and how He went about doing good, and healing all who were oppressed by the devil; for God was with Him. {39} “And we are witnesses of all the things He did both in the land of the Jews and in Jerusalem.
 (Acts 10:34-39)